-Several observers have the impression that politics in Western countries has become increasingly focused on individual politicians the last few decades.
-This phenomenon is called 'personalization', which refers to a shift over time in attention and/or power from collective actors (such as parties and institutions) to individuals (Karvonen 2010, Cross, Katz, and Pruysers 2018, Rahat and Kenig 2018, Rahat and Sheafer 2007).
+Personalization refers to a shift over time in attention and/or power from collective actors (such as parties and institutions) to individuals (Karvonen 2010, Cross, Katz, and Pruysers 2018, Rahat and Kenig 2018, Rahat and Sheafer 2007).
 There are some good reasons to expect a trend of personalization over time: the socio-economic and technological modernization of society, the diminishing relevance of classic social structures based on class or religion, and the increased impact of (social) media (Karvonen 2010) are believed to be drivers for personalization.

-Although it is often stated that personalization is a core and undisputable trend in contemporary politics, scholars are highly divided on this topic, and not all empirical results point in the same direction (Wauters et al. 2018).
+Although it is often stated that personalization is a core and undisputable trend in contemporary politics, scientific evidence is highly divided on this topic, and not all empirical results point in the same direction (Wauters et al. 2018).
 Studies are divided between those who prove that politics has been personalized over the last decades (Garzia 2012, Renwick and Pilet 2016, McAllister 2007), and those demonstrating that there is no clear evidence of such an evolution (Aarts, Blais, and Schmitt 2011, Karvonen 2010, Kriesi 2012).
 These contradictory results could be linked to the fact that personalization is a broad concept covering a wide variety of practices and evolutions.
 A distinction can be made between the arena, the level and the character of personalization (Pedersen and Rahat 2019).
 This distinction is important as different dimensions can occur simultaneously, apart from each other, or not at all.

 As for the arena (or locus) of personalization, different arenas in which personalization could take place can be distinguished: in the media, in parliament, in institutional rules, and in electoral behaviour (Van Aelst, Sheafer, and Stanyer 2012, Balmas et al. 2014).
 It could refer to behaviour of either voters or politicians (Pedersen and Rahat 2019, Rahat and Sheafer 2007).
 We will focus here on electoral behaviour of voters.
-The share of preference votes that are casted (compared to the share of list votes) is generally considered a good indicator of personalization among voters in the electoral arena (Karvonen 2010, Wauters et al. 2018).
+The share of preference votes that are casted (compared to the share of list votes) is a good indicator of personalization among voters in the electoral arena.
 Secondly, the character of personalization refers to how this phenomenon manifests itself.
 Two distinctions are relevant in this perspective.
 The first is between individualization and privatization, with the former referring to an increased focus on individual politicians in general, and the latter to an increased focus on the private life of politicians including their family and personal life (Van Aelst, Sheafer, and Stanyer 2012).
 The second distinction concerns the tone and direction of personalization and is especially relevant in a media context: either positive personalization highlighting the own personal attributes, or negative personalization according to which other individual politicians and their individual traits are attacked (Pedersen and Rahat 2019, Garzia and Ferreira da Silva 2021, Pruysers and Cross 2018).
 For our purposes here, these (sub-)dimensions are less relevant, as we are not focussing on privatization nor on negative accounts of personalization.